Online registration for Spring 2018 is now closed.

 Course # 501 Advanced Chair Caning

-In this unique class you will create a Birdhouse front and paint it with your choice of birds.
+In this unique class you will build a birdhouse and paint it with your choice of birds, flowers or whatever your creative mind desires.
 Making a one of a kind art piece.
-A supply fee of $5.00 is payable to the Instructor on the first day of class.
+A supply fee will be payable to the instructor on the first day of class.

 Instructor: Sue Ottosen Class size (10)